mablanco/docker-vassal/README.md

+> :warning: This repository has been archived, as VASSAL 3.2 has been replaced by newer versions that are fully compatible with modern Linux distributions.
+Therefore, this repository is no longer maintained or required.

 # docker-vassal

 Docker image for VASSAL 3.2, an open-source game engine for building and playing online adaptations of board games and card games (<http://www.vassalengine.org/index.php>).